souravsatyam/data-structure/README.md

 # data-structure
-All Data Structure Algorithms in Javascript
+All Data Structure Algorithms in Javascript.

 Following reposiory contains list of algorithm solved in javascript